meeshkan/properties-driven-development-tutorial/ARTICLE.md

         return tree.search(self._tree, key)
 ```

-If we now run the property-based test for insertion and search, we should see it pass with flying colors!
+If we now run the property-based test for insertion and search, we should see it pass!

-We have now implemented the first requirement with a property-based test.
+Now we have implemented the first requirement with a property-based test.
 Let's take a look at our remaining requirements:

-1. ~~Key-value pairs added to sorted dictionary can be searched.~~
+1. ~~Key-value pairs added to our sorted dictionary can be searched.~~
-1. Adding key that exists overwrites the existing one.
+1. ~~Adding a key that already exists overwrites the existing one.~~
 1. Keys are always sorted.
-1. Searching for non-existing key raises `KeyError`.
+1. Searching for a non-existing key raises a `KeyError`.
-1. Deleting a key and then searching it raises `KeyError`
+1. Deleting a key and then searching for it raises a `KeyError`.

-We could also consider requirement 2 be checked if we trust Hypothesis to generate duplicate keys.
-We could work on the requirement of keeping keys sorted, but we actually want that to hold also after deletions, as that's the trickiest operation.
-We'll therefore handle requirement 5 next.
+We also consider our second requirement be checked as we trust Hypothesis to have generated duplicate keys.
+We could work on the requirement of keeping keys sorted next, but we actually want the requirement to hold also after deletions.
+So that's the next requirement we'll tackle: Deleting a key and then searching for it raises a `KeyError`.

 ### Implementing deletion

-The requirement states that searching for a deleted key raises `KeyError`.
-How can we put that into a property?
-An easy way is to use our `some_sorted_dicts()` generator from above and let Hypothesis draw one of the keys for deletion.
-We then delete that key and ensure searching raises `KeyError`.
+The requirement states that searching for a deleted key raises a `KeyError`.
+But how can we put that into a property?
+One way is to use our `some_sorted_dicts()` generator from earlier and let Hypothesis draw one of the keys for deletion.
+We would then delete that key and ensure searching raises a `KeyError`.

-To draw a key to delete, we could again use `composite` to create a composite strategy yielding a sorted dictionary, the dictionary of expected contents, and a key to delete.
-However, in this case it's simpler to use [`data`](https://hypothesis.readthedocs.io/en/latest/data.html#hypothesis.strategies.data) strategy from Hypothesis to draw _during the test_.
+To draw a key to delete, we could use `composite` again to create a composite strategy.
+This strategy would yield a sorted dictionary, the dictionary of expected contents, and a key to delete.
+However, in this case, it makes more sense to use the built-in [`data`](https://hypothesis.readthedocs.io/en/latest/data.html#hypothesis.strategies.data) strategy from Hypothesis.
+It is not a normal Hypothesis strategy, but one that comes with the `draw` method we can use to sample a value from a generator _during the test_.

-Here's what that would look like:
+Here's how we can use `data()` to sample a key to delete from the list of inserted keys:

 ```python
 # test_sorted_dict.py